Harris Yulin: Beyond acting

 Yulin won the Lucille Lortel Award for directing The Trip to Bountiful at the Signature Theatre in New York with Lois Smith.
 He directed and taught in New York City: at Juilliard for eight years; at Columbia University's The Graduate School of the Arts; and at HB Studio.

-Personal life
+Personal life and death

 Yulin dated Faye Dunaway from 1971 to 1972.
 He and actress Gwen Welles were married until her death in 1993.
 Yulin's daughter, Claire Lucido, was the wife of artist Ted Mineo.
 Lucido died January 31, 2021.

 His second marriage was to Kristen Lowman, an actress; they lived in Bridgehampton, New York.
 Yulin died from cardiac arrest in New York City, on June 10, 2025 at 87.